AriaSalvatrice/AriaModules/README.md

 To the center of the module are the four quantizer columns, through which signal flows from top to bottom.

 - **CV Input**: Each input jack is forwarded to the columns to its right within the same module, if you want to process the same signal in different ways.
+It is not forwarded across expanders.
 Inputs are polyphonic.
 - **% Scale**: Attenuates, inverts, or amplifies the input.
 - **Offset**: Adds or removes a fixed voltage to the input.
 - **Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.